After first big step, U.S. faces long path to forge ties to Cuba

 The United States has leased the land where the naval base is located since 1903, although Cuba has not accepted payments for decades.

-Guantanamo is now home to the U.S. prison for detainees in the “war on terror,” which Obama has failed to close despite promising to do so.
+Guantanamo is now home to the U.S. prison for detainees in the “war on terror,” which Obama has failed to close despite promising to do so in his first presidential election campaign in 2008.
+(Reporting by Alistair Bell in Washington; Editing by Leslie Adler)

-Additional reporting by Warren Strobel and Robert Rampton; editing by Andrew Hay